Apple Parental Controls (iPhones and Other Apple Devices)

 Content & Privacy Restrictions

-• Using the Content & Privacy Restrictions setting, parents can tailor the types of content that is allowed on their child's devices including limiting explicit content, configure what personal information apps get access to, turn off the ability to share locations, and restrict in app purchases
+• Using the Content & Privacy Restrictions setting, parents can tailor the types of content that are allowed on their child's devices to include limiting explicit content, configuring what personal information apps get access to, turning off the ability to share locations, and restricting in-app purchases

 • Turn "Content & Privacy Restrictions" to the on (green) position

-• Users can block or allow iTunes & App Store Purchases
+• Parents can block or allow iTunes & App Store Purchases

 • Control which Apple default apps are allowed